gbv/cocoda/CONTRIBUTING.md

 ### Colors

-For interface elements, there is a range of pre-defined colors available in `src/style/colors.css`.
-For non-linked text, please use one of the following colors:
+For interface elements, there is a range of pre-defined CSS variables with colors available in `src/style/colors.css`.
+Don't hard-code color values but use these variables.

-* CSS class `text-dark`
-* CSS class `text-grey`
-* CSS class `text-lightGrey`
-* CSS class `text-veryLightGrey`

-Colors can be overridden using a custom user file in `src/style/user-colors.css`, it needs to be imported in `src/style/colors.css`.

 ### Tables